itsmed/HSO/contributing.md

 O-Auth - Security

 ###Work Flow
-Please fork the repo from the "dev" branch.
-All pull requests should be submitted to the "dev" branch. <br />
 Source code should be in src folder, tests in test folder. <br />
 Tickets and issues are in the waffle.io board.
 Please grab/submit tickets there, though they should be integrated through gitissues as well. <br />
 ####ES6